 Firstly it is important to note that SEO can be split into three different categories which are ‘Technical SEO’, ‘on-page SEO’ and ‘off-page SEO’.
-One of these types of SEO is not any more important than another, all three must be valued equally, and a holistic approach to SEO and marketing often has the best results.
+All three of these must be valued equally, and a holistic approach to SEO and marketing often has the best results.

 The same goes for meta descriptions.
 Metadata can cause problems for linguists as they have a character limit and don’t always follow grammar rules.
 This means that simply translating the meta description word for word won’t work for languages like German where the words are longer and have special characters.
 The metadata, along with the other SEO elements, will need to be reworded in a way that makes sense and still contains the relevant keywords needed for optimisation.
 If your website has already been localised then you will require multilingual SEO to be carried out by a native professional in the language that you’re targeting.

 Off-page SEO is all about strengthening the authority and trustworthiness of your website.
-Building domain authority helps search engines to see that a website is an ideal search result because the content is from a trusted and reliable source, therefore the higher authority a domain has the better chance it has at ranking in the top search results.
+Building domain authority helps search engines to see that a website is an ideal search result because the content is from a trusted and reliable source.
 The main things to consider with off-page SEO are backlinks (getting other trusted websites to link to your content), establishing a social media presence that helps direct traffic to your site, email marketing to help convert website visitors into customers, and content marketing to engage your audience and add value.